 By narrowing down the people you want to share this special event with, you'll be able to determine the quantity of the things you'll have to prepare in advance like taking out that fancy plates and cutlery.
 But also, you'll be able to determine which recipes to actually push through as some guests may have specific food allergies.

-What's a Christmas tree without gifts when the highlight of the Christmas season is its yearly tradition of gift-giving?
+What's a Christmas tree without gifts when the highlight of the Christmas season is its yearly tradition of ?

-People who are keen on getting those gifts for their loved ones usually shop early, and they watch out for special dates when stores would go on sale too!
-Of course, not everyone has time to go hunt for gifts, but it's best to avoid last-minute shopping if your schedule is relatively open.
+People who are keen on getting those usually shop early, and they watch out for special dates when stores would go on sale too!
+Of course, not everyone has time to go hunt for gifts, but it's best to avoid if your schedule is relatively open.
 Additionally, searching for gifts becomes less of a hassle if you have a gift list prepared beforehand.
 Maybe your kids want a new toy, or a family member needs a piece of tech for a hobby.
 With a gift list, you can narrow down your choices thus making everything simple.